 - There is a gender pay gap in favour of men for older full time workers only because women tend to prioritise work-life balance over earnings and men tend to do the opposite.
 Men therefore work substantially more hours per week, and work for more continuous years.
 The pay gap merely means that men work more and are home less – some privilege.

 - Men are 96% of workplace fatalities, and are far more likely to suffer injuries at work or to get work related diseases than women.

-- Women seek “equality” with men only in desirable occupations (consultants, Board members, MPs, etc) not in the jobs that 99% of men do – the nasty, dirty, dangerous jobs that lead to the above fatalities.
+- Women seek “equality” with men only in desirable occupations (consultants, professors, Board members, MPs, etc) not in the jobs that 99% of men do – the nasty, dirty, dangerous jobs that lead to the above fatalities.

-- Men are more likely to be the victims of violence than women – despite the constant exhortations that we should “end violence against women”.
+- Men (or boys) are more likely to be the victims of violence than women (or girls) – despite the constant exhortations that we should “end violence against women”.

 - Around 90% of the homeless are men.